x

 All tests and records at our office are strictly confidential and protected by law and professional ethics.
 They are set apart from all other records at the university and are not released to any other person or agency within or outside the university without the client's written consent, except as described by law.
 In the rare event you or others are in real danger, police or medical staff may be contacted to keep you, your friends, and your family safe.
 All staff members subscribed to the ethical guidelines established by the Texas Board of Examiners of Psychologists and the Texas State Board of Examiners of Professional Counselors.
 As a client, you will be informed of the legal limits of confidentiality.

 There is no charge for counseling and consultation to registered students, as these costs are covered by student fees.
-However, if you are not taking summer session classes, but are registered for the fall semester and were registered for the spring semester, you may qualify to pay the summer bridge fee.
+However, if you are interested in receiving services in the summer and are not taking summer session classes, but are registered for the fall semester and were registered for the spring semester, you may qualify to pay the summer bridge fee.
 The amount of this fee will vary from year to year/ For more information on this, visit our office at STC 126 or call 956.326.2230

 Registered students can receive a maximum of 8 traditional counseling sessions every fall and spring semester.
 During the summer semesters, registered students can receive 4 sessions per semester (Summer I and Summer II).
 Sessions occur once a week and typically last 45 minutes.